 The hill tribes of Northern Vietnam still wear the traditional colourful costumes and follow the same customs as when they migrated South to Vietnam hundreds of years ago.
 Vietnam offers a whole host of attractions including endless sandy beaches, the stunning mountain ranges near the Chinese border, the fertile plains of the Mekong Delta and the fascinating cities of Hanoi and Saigon.

 Due to its long and thin shape, the country can be split into three distinct regions: the North, the Centre and the South.
 Each has its own attractions, cuisine, regional accent and weather patterns.
-As such, there is no bad time of year to visit Vietnam – when one area is raining, another is at its best.
+As such, there is no bad time of year to have a luxury holiday in Vietnam – when one area is raining, another is at its best.

 The North has the coolest climate of Vietnam.
 The months of November to February can be as low as 5- 10 degrees Celsius in Hanoi, with the highlands of Sapa reaching even lower temperatures.
 A pleasant spring arrives in March and the North starts to become hotter and wetter from June onwards.